+- PHASE 1 For Online submission

-- 1. Application Form
+- 1. Application Form (do this first)

 - includes career history/experience.

-- 2. Training & Experience Report
+- 2. Training & Experience Report (do this, based on the above)

 - A self testimony of competence attained by candidate

-- 3. Powerpoint presentation of selected technical work

-- Maximum eight slides

-- To be submitted later, but not later than two days before interview.
+Phase 2 - To be submitted later, but not later than two days before interview.